MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-19/README.md

 The fraud rate prediction model used for this project is stored in the `model` folder.
 This is a simple OLS linear regression.
-To train/retrain the model, please see the `scripts` session
+To train/retrain the model, please see the `scripts` session.

 # Used Python Libraries